dgoldman-msft/Get-ModulePaths/README.md

 ﻿# Description

-This is the Get-ModulePaths function which will allow you to dump out all module paths, show profiles as well as open all profile directories.
+This is the GetModulePath function which will allow you to dump out all module paths, show profiles as well as open all profile directories.